-BUDGET AMENDMENTS

-The Council did not amend the City budget for 2021.
+BUDGET AMENDMENTS The Council did not amend the City budget for 2023.

-EXPENDITURES OVER APPROPRIATIONS

-The City did not overspend any budgets.
-No remedial action is required.
+EXPENDITURES OVER APPROPRIATIONS The City did not overspend any budgets.

 NOTE 3 DEPOSITS AND INVESTMENTS

 In accordance with North Dakota Statutes, the City maintains deposits at the depository banks designated by the governing board.
 All depositories are members of the Federal Reserve System.